hankbao/libreboot/docs/misc/codenames.md

 -   Asus Chromebook C201PA: speedy\_rk3288, veyron-speedy

+-   ThinkPad X60: KS Note
+-   ThinkPad X60s (slim): KS Note-2 / KS-2
+-   ThinkPad X60 Tablet: Dali (Same PCB as KS Note-2, different EC firmware)

--   Thinkpad X200: Mocha-1
+-   ThinkPad X200: Mocha-1
--   Thinkpad X200s (slim): Pecan-1
+-   ThinkPad X200s (slim): Pecan-1
--   Thinkpad X200 Tablet: Caramel-1
+-   ThinkPad X200 Tablet: Caramel-1

--   Thinkpad T400: Malibu-3
+-   ThinkPad R400/T400: Malibu-3
-    -   with discrete GPU (dGPU), at board(?) revision 7: "MLB3D-7
+    -   with discrete GPU (dGPU), at board revision 0: "MLB3D-0
-    -   with only integrated GPU (iGPU), at board(?) revision 7: "MLB3I-7"
+    -   with only integrated GPU (iGPU), at board revision 0: "MLB3I-0"

--   Thinkpad T400s (slim): Shinai-MV
--   Thinkpad R500: Waikiki-3

--   Thinkpad T500/W500: Coronado-5
+-   ThinkPad T500/W500: Coronado-5
-    - with dGPU (radeon): "COR5D-9"
+    - with dGPU (radeon): "COR5D-0" (last number is the board revision)
-    - with only iGPU: "COR5I-9"
+    - with only iGPU: "COR5I-0"

--   T6x (whole family): Davinci
+-   ThinkPad T400s (slim): Shinai-MV
+-   ThinkPad R500: Waikiki-3

+-   R6x/T6x (whole family): Davinci.
+They don't have codename label in silkscreen so you need to use FRU label of the board, which is placed under RAM sticks.
--   T60
+-   R60/T60:
-    -   with dGPU (radeon): Magi
+    -   with dGPU (radeon): Magi-0 (last number is the board revision)
-    -   with iGPU: Lisa
+    -   with iGPU: Lisa-0

 -   With ThinkPads on Intel platforms newer than Montevina (Except T410), the codenames become more consistent.
 All boards have the following